mattdp/partreach/config/jekyll/_posts/2014-11-18-injection_molding_through_alibaba_case_study.markdown

 <h3>Pro-tip on Alibaba Supplier Discovery</h3>

 Alibaba is best navigated by searching for similar products currently made by manufacturers (vs. just finding everyone who does "injection molding", or has a certain type of machine built for injection molding).
 We initially thought to search for "custom car decals", but that query was too vague and returned hundreds of shops making everything from bumper stickers to name plates.
 We decided to swing the pendulum the opposite way and get as specific as possible.
 Oddly enough, there were a handful of suppliers who were advertising as producers of Icthys-themed novelty car emblems.
-Vendors often post pictures of parts they make, and when we started to see examples of the Christian fish, Darwin evolution emblem, and Flying Spaghetti Monster we knew we were on the right track.
+Vendors often post pictures of parts they make, and when we started to see examples of the Christian fish, the Darwin evolution emblem, and the Flying Spaghetti Monster we knew we were on the right track.

 With our search term figured out, it was time to start checking boxes.
 Alibaba has a bevy of filters you can use to narrow your search result even further, and the general advice we'd gotten from those experienced with Alibaba or Aliexpress was to just check all of them (e.g. "Gold Supplier", "Verified", etc).
 Once done, we were down to 6 suppliers.
 This was as good as we were going to get.